DongChuanming/MSEP/README.md

 annotation=read_annotated_result(path_to_annotated_file)

 ```
-### 5.Automatic conflictual annotation detection (M2)
+### 5.Calculate Inter-annotator Agreement (M2)
-You can calculate the inter-annotator agreements using "cohen_kappa_annotator_agreement" if you have two annotators who annotated the same sentences
+You can calculate the inter-annotator agreements using _cohen_kappa_annotator_agreement_ if you have two annotators who annotated the same sentences

 ```
 from msep.manual_annotation_utils import cohen_kappa_annotator_agreement